 I watch the sunset sinking somewhere over the Red Sea.

-Sitting in the dinning hall one man turned to clay
+Sitting in the dining hall one man turned to clay

 His lonesomeness was not a stone I heard some people say